mozmark/WebRTC-codelab/README.md

 ### Bonus points

 1. Find a WebRTC library for RTCDataChannel.
-2. Set up your own signalling server (you might want to use the SimpleWebRTC server [signalmaster](https://github.com/andyet/signalmaster)).
+2. Set up your own signalling server using the SimpleWebRTC server [signalmaster](https://github.com/andyet/signalmaster).